zealscott/AutoProfiler/README.md

-# AutoProfiler: Automatic Profile Inference Attack via Multi-Agent LLM System
+# Automated Profile Inference with Language Model Agents

 This repository contains the implementation of **AutoProfiler** on the synthetic dataset, a novel multi-agent system that performs automated profile inference using Large Language Models (LLMs).